1jour1vin

 4/5 (6 customers)

-"Red fruits, lively and taut on the palate, with freshness, brightness, lovely fruit, and fine, crisp tannins."
-(Le Point - Wine Special) With a fruity and expressive style, the 2016 vintage reveals notes of red fruit with a hint of vanilla.
-The attack is concentrated and powerful, then asserts itself with finesse and elegance and well-integrated tannins.
+“Red berries, a lively, taut palate, freshness, vibrancy, lovely fruit, and fine, crisp tannins.”
+(Le Point - Wine Special) With a fruity and expressive style, the 2016 vintage reveals notes of red berries with a hint of vanilla.
+The attack is concentrated and powerful, then develops with finesse and elegance, featuring well-integrated tannins.
 Superb value for money!

 Buy your La Fleur Penin wines at the best price in a private sale!